The main WCB-Alberta website and its online applications use

 If the worker had a change in pay, work schedule or position within the year prior, their gross earnings are calculated from that date to the date of their accident.

-Unpaid days.Unpaid days include time missed from work without pay due to loss of income situations outside of the worker’s control (e.g., sickness including leave for family illness, injury, WCB injury, maternity leave, strike, lockout).
+Unpaid days.Unpaid days include time missed from work during the gross earnings period without pay due to loss of income situations outside of the worker’s control (e.g., sickness including leave for family illness, injury, WCB injury, maternity leave, strike, lockout).
 These situations do not include predetermined conditions of employment such as vacation or work shutdowns).

 Shift cycle start date.The first day “on” of the shift cycle rotation prior to the date of accident.